Anobium/Tiny104_USART/README.md

 immediately (and then forgetting about it) makes this all very compact.
 On my system, Great Cow BASIC reports 190 PROGMEM bytes of storage and 3 bytes of RAM used, which fall well within the device's 1k of storage and 32 bytes of memory.
-Considering that this implementation that supports up to 115k, and you can select any OSC internal operating frequency ... that is not too bad.
+Considering that this implementation that supports up to 115k, the value sent is returned to the terminal, and you can select any OSC internal operating frequency ... not too bad.

 ##CAVEATS: